tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21 task a script  that reverse its input
-22 task 22 script that displays all users and thier home directoires, sorted by users 23 task 23 a script that finds all empty files and directories in the current directory
+22 task 22 script that displays all users and thier home directoires, sorted by users 23 task 23 a script that finds all empty files and directories in the current directory 24 TASK 24 a script that lists all files with a gif extensions in the current directory and all sub directories